ansys/pymapdl/doc/source/contribution_and_api/unit_testing.rst

 In the PyMAPDL repository, tests run using `pytest <pytest_>`_.

 To create a pytest file, its name must be in the form ``test_XXX.py``  where ``XXX`` can be the function/method/class you are testing or some other explicative name.
 Please keep in mind that ``pytest`` can filter the tests to run in the command line using the argument ``-k``.
 For more information visit `pytest usage <pytest_usage_>`_.

-Here is some advice to follow when create good unit tests:
+Here is some advice to follow when creating good unit tests:

 1. The test method names are long and descriptive.
 2. The tests cover all the code implementation.
 You can check it with **Codecov**.